ebabbe/op-clustershell/clush-api/README.md

 #### Dev

-The dev api id is 5ixlq2u2k0
+The dev api id is sct3w4rt0j

 #### Prod

-The prod api id is xxxxxxxxxxx
+The prod api id is 67rbmn5bu9

 #### Determining resource paths of API